-The first venue built specifically as a home to the Grand Ole Opry, the Grand Ole Opry House opened on March 16, 1974 with a ceremony attended by President Richard M. Nixon, who played piano and sang on the show that night.
+The first venue built specifically as a home to the Grand Ole Opry, the Opry House, opened on March 16, 1974 with a ceremony attended by President Richard M. Nixon, who played piano and sang on the show that night.

-For the majority of the year, the Grand Ole Opry House is home to the Grand Ole Opry show.
+For the majority of the year, the Opry House is home to the Grand Ole Opry show.
 The Opry House also hosts other shows/events on occasion.

 How To Get Here